 Some drugs increase blood sugar and therefore reverse the effects of repaglinide.
 Such drugs include thiazide diuretics (for example,

 hydrochlorothiazide [Microzide]), loop diuretics (for example,

 furosemide [Lasix)], amphetamines, glucocorticoids such as

 phenytoin (Dilantin), somatropin (Genotropin), decongestants and thyroid drugs.

 Anabolic steroids or androgens can increase the risk of developing hypoglycemia in diabetic patients taking glucose-lowering medications.

-Gemfibrozil (Lopid) should not be combined with repaglinide because gemfibrozil may significantly increase blood levels of repaglinide leading to side effects.
+Gemfibrozil (Lopid) should not be combined with repaglinide because gemfibrozil may increase blood levels of repaglinide and lead to hypoglycemia.

 Atazanavir (Reyataz) and

 Trimethoprim (Primsol) can increase the blood levels of repaglinide as well leading to increased risks of hypoglycemia.